jwestgard/inst326/modules/module08/slides.md

 ::: incremental

-- Rows can also reference rows in other tables -- this referential row is called a foreign key
+- Rows can also reference rows in other tables -- this cross-reference is called a foreign key
 - For example, the row "Hamlet" in the plays table might reference "William Shakespeare" in the authors table

 :::